combinatrix-ai/ask.sh/README.md

 Just ask AI:
 ```
-❯ ai what does this mean
+❯ ask what does this mean
 ```

 The AI responds:

 ```
-❯ ai what does this mean
+❯ ask what does this mean
 The message "is a directory" means that you are trying to remove a directory (in this case, the .git directory).
 In order to remove a directory, you need to use the command "rm -r" instead of just "rm".
 The "-r" flag tells the "rm" command to remove directories recursively.
 However, be careful when using this command as it can delete multiple files and directories at once.
 ```